-- 5.9 On this basis, parking for older persons accommodation should follow the approach below: - Provision of accommodation for the active elderly (self-contained housing for older people) who are likely to be mobile, still in ownership of a car and have a high level of independence, the above residential standards should be applied to all proposals, taking into consideration the location of the development and access to alternative forms of transport.
-Parking spaces will also be required for staff and visitors and there should be provision of disabled spaces and facilities for charging of electric cars and mobility vehicles.
-Cycle parking must also be provided - see section on cycle parking.
-The Council will look favourably upon the introduction of pool car clubs to such developments whereby
+- 5.9 On this basis, parking for older persons accommodation should follow the approach below: - Provision of accommodation for the active elderly (self-contained housing for older people) who are likely to be mobile, still in ownership of a car and have a high level of independence, the above residential standards should be applied to all proposals, taking into consideration the location of

-- electric cars and (four wheeled) scooters reduce demand for parking spaces. - Parking for residential developments for less active elderly persons in care and nursing homes should be considered on a case-by-case basis taking into consideration the parking (car and cycle) needs of residents, visitors and staff.
+Parking for residential developments for less active elderly persons in care and nursing homes should be considered on a case-by-case basis taking into consideration the parking (car and cycle) needs of residents, visitors and staff.
 These may also require higher provision of disabled spaces and should make adequate provision for access, parking and charging of mobility vehicles.
-Justification for the level provided will need to set out within a Transport Assessment (see details below).
+Justification for the level provided will need to be set out within a Transport Assessment (see details below).